kem-a/kiwi-kemma/README.md

 - **Battery Percentage**: Show battery percentage in the system menu when below 20% and on battery.
 - **Move calendar to the right**: Move calendar to right side and hide and add notifications and media controls to Quick Settings.
 - **Overview Wallpaper Background blur**.
 Use blurred current wallpaper as overview background (requires **ImageMagick**).
-- **Multilingual UI**: Ships with translations for 16 languages (de, es, et, fa, fi, fr, it, ko, lt, lv, nb, nl, pl, pt, sv, zh_CN) and is easy to extend via `po/` files.
+- **Multilingual UI**: Ships with translations for 16 languages (de, es, et, fa, fi, fr, it, ko, lt, lv, nb, nl, pl, pt, sv, zh_CN, tr) and is easy to extend via `po/` files.

 <details> <summary> <H3> Extras </H3> <b>(click to open)</b> </summary>